Apparently, that is the mantra of the International Olympic Committee as well.

 let go, or I'm going to spring off this spring

-board and vault onto that leather covered
+board and vault onto that leather-covered

 table over there, or I'm going to hang from

-these rings suspended from the ceiling and
+these rings are suspended from the ceiling

-then gyrate my body, or I'm going to
+and then gyrate my body, or I'm going to

-contort my body into near impossible
+contort my body into near-impossible

 positions while tumbling and keeping in